open-contracting-extensions/ocds_coveredBy_extension/README.md

 This extension adds a field to indicate the international legal instruments that the contracting process is covered by.

 For example, the Agreement on Government Procurement (GPA) is a treaty that requires members to indicate whether a contracting process is covered by it.
-The European Union's Clean Vehicles Directive is a legal act that provides for member states to indicate associated information in procurement notices.
+The Clean Vehicles Directive is a legal act that provides for member states of the European Union to indicate associated information in procurement notices.
 The `coveredBy` field should be used to meet such requirements.

 To disclose the laws or regulations that govern the contracting process and that grant legal authority to the procuring entity, use the [legalBasis extension](https://github.com/open-contracting-extensions/ocds_legalBasis_extension) instead.